 2. KEEP AN EYE ON LEFTOVERS

-For me, leftovers aren’t usually much of a problem- it’s other food that I end of forgetting about.
+For me, leftovers aren’t usually much of a problem- it’s other food that I end up forgetting about.
 But that is largely because we typically finish up any leftovers at lunch the next day.

 The key for me though is to eat them within a day or two, otherwise, it is just way too easy to totally forget about leftovers until they are past the point of no return.